Book Character Name Ideas: 90+ Names by Genre

 August Lehane

-A name that feels weighty and contemplative, like the late-summer month it invokes—warm but tinged with the knowledge that something is ending.
-The Irish surname adds a lyrical quality that suits a character processing grief, memory, or the slow unraveling of certainty
+A weighty, contemplative name, like the late-summer month it invokes.
+The Irish surname adds a lyrical sound for a character processing grief, memory, or the slow unraveling of certainty

 - 3